-is reasonably suspected to be, or is being, removed from Hong Kong in breach of a court order of which D of Imm has been notified.
-The child detained would, as soon as practicable, be taken to and kept in a place of safety until the arrival of, and the return of the child to an appropriate person, or until follow-up actions are taken by DSW.

-- 32. Noting that the Bill does not expressly empower an authorised officer to arrest the relevant child (or the accompanied parent), members have expressed concern whether the proposed power of detention under CACO is consistent with the relevant provisions in the Basic Law and the Hong Kong Bill of Rights about the freedom of Hong Kong residents to travel and to enter or leave Hong Concern has also been raised about how law enforcement agencies would determine whether a child who is apparently leaving Hong Kong alone is being abducted within the meaning of the Bill.
+- 31. The proposed new section 20 of CACO of the gazetted version of the Bill seeks to empower immigration officers and police officers to detain a child who is reasonably suspected to be, or is being, removed from Hong Kong in breach of a court order of which D of Imm has been notified.
+The child detained would, as soon as practicable, be taken to and kept in a place of safety until the arrival of, and the return of the child to an appropriate person, or until follow-up actions are taken by DSW. - 32.
+Noting that the Bill does not expressly empower an authorised officer to arrest the relevant child (or the accompanied parent), members have expressed concern whether the proposed power of detention under CACO is consistent with the relevant provisions in the Basic Law and the Hong Kong Bill of Rights about the freedom of Hong Kong residents to travel and to enter or leave Hong Concern has also been raised about how law enforcement agencies would determine whether a child who is apparently leaving Hong Kong alone is being abducted within the meaning of the Bill.
 Members have also observed that Article 37(b) of the Convention on the Rights of the Child, to which Hong Kong is a party, provides that "the arrest, detention or imprisonment of a child shall be in conformity with the law and shall be used only as a measure of last Some members have asked why the Administration has not adopted other alternative measures in place of the power to detain a child and whether it is contemplated that force could be used by an authorised officer in effecting the detention if the relevant child runs away or resists such detention. - 33.
 The Administration has explained that the policy intent of the proposed power to detain is to prohibit a child, irrespective of whether the child is leaving Hong Kong alone or is accompanied by another person, from being wrongfully removed from Hong Kong, so that the child can be returned to the appropriate person.
-The Administration has stressed that the power to detain a child will not be exercised unless the relevant conditions prescribed in the proposed new section 20 of the gazetted version of the Bill are satisfied.
+The Administration has stressed that the power to detain a child will not be exercised unless the relevant conditions prescribed in the proposed new section 2010 of the gazetted version of the Bill are satisfied.
 It is envisaged that the child would normally be stopped at an ImmD checkpoint at the Airport, or a ferry pier or land border crossing point.
 The Police would initially take the child to a suitably comfortable and secure room at a nearby police post or police station until the arrival of and return to the appropriate person.
 Female officers would also be called in to assist in those cases and explain to the child about the situation.
 ImmD, the Police and SWD have looked into and coordinated among themselves on the workflow and arrangements of the enforcement of a recovery order or a prohibition order.
 Details will be set out in administrative guidelines to ensure suitable coordination among the departments concerned.
-The gist of the administrative guidelines is in abduction cases not invoking the operation of the Hague Convention.
+The gist of the administrative guidelines is in Appendix III.
+Members have called on the Administration to provide the stakeholders with the administrative guidelines to facilitate their understanding of the process and procedures concerned.